jmtilli/micronovaxrr/deploy/README.txt

 Only measurements exported from PANalytical's software are supported.
 In order to import other file formats, you need to edit XRRImport.java, which requires Java programming skills.
+Specifically, The file format is the .x00 file format.
+PANalytical's software may support other file formats as well, but this software doesn't.

 The wavelength of the measurement must be entered manually on the layer editor tab.
 The default wavelength is 1.54 nm (Cu K-alpha line).
 Scattering factors for other wavelengths are not included in this distribution.
 Instructions for installing complete scattering factor databases are in the file README-1st.txt.
+The following elements are supported by this software: Al, As, Au, C, Ga, Ge, Hf, H, In, La, Mo, Nb, N, O, P, Pt, Sb, Si, S, Ta, Ti, W, Zn.
+If other elements are needed, you need to install complete scattering factor databases.

 The properties of layers can be adjusted by the sliders on the manual fit tab